davidventuri/harvard-cs50/pset4/README.md

 - Get you more comfortable with data structures, hexadecimal, and pointers.
 - Introduce you to computer scientists across campus.
 - Help Mr. Boddy.

+### Projects
+Implement recover.c, resize.c, and whodunit.c.
+See folders for project details.